atas76/SJON-SQL/readme.md

 according to your requirements; for example, currently, I separate these statements (also separated by newline if there are for different tables and schema) into different sql files for better reuse.

-One file should have to be named "schema.sjon", and unsuprisingly, contains the schema description, which will subsequently be converted to SQL CREATE TABLE statements.
+One file should be named "schema.sjon", and unsuprisingly, contains the schema description, which will subsequently be converted to SQL CREATE TABLE statements.
 The format of each of its SJON records is:

 ```
 schema-definition-record := {type:relation,name:<table-name>,fields:<domain-definition>,(<field-name>:<foreign-key-definition>)*}